Alberto Zapater: Abroad

-In late July 2009, after being instrumental in Zaragoza's return to the top division, and already playing pre-season football with the Maños, Zapater left for Genoa C.F.C. for around €4.5 million, as the Spaniards were also immerse in a deep financial crisis.
+In late July 2009, after being instrumental in Zaragoza's return to the top division, and already playing pre-season football with the Maños, Zapater left for Genoa CFC for around €4.5 million, as the Spaniards were also immerse in a deep financial crisis.
 He held an emotional press conference before parting ways with his boyhood team, whilst fans paid tribute to the player dedicating a song to him.

 On 17 September 2009, Zapater had the distinction of scoring the first ever goal in the Europa League proper, with a fourth-minute strike against SK Slavia Prague.
-He started throughout most of his debut season in Serie A – his maiden appearance in the competition being marked with a goal and an assist in a 3–2 home win over A.S.
-Roma– as Genoa finished in mid-table.
+He started throughout most of his debut season in Serie A – his maiden appearance in the competition being marked with a goal and an assist in a 3–2 home win over AS Roma– as Genoa finished in mid-table.
 Before the end of the campaign and during the subsequent off-season he was linked with a move to several clubs, but nothing ever materialised.

 Zapater was sold to Sporting CP on 30 July 2010, as Miguel Veloso moved in the opposite direction.
 Used intermittently in his only season he did appear in 34 official games for the Lions, scoring four times.

 On 3 August 2011, Zapater moved to FC Lokomotiv Moscow on a free transfer, signing a five-year contract.
 He made his first Russian Premier League appearance on 11 September, setting up Manuel da Costa's goal in a 4–2 win over FC Zenit Saint Petersburg.
-In an interview with a newspaper from his native region (El Periódico de Aragón) in late 2012, he spoke of his development in the new reality and his efforts to learn the Russian language.
+In an interview with Zaragoza-based newspaper El Periódico de Aragón in late 2012, he spoke of his development in the new reality and his efforts to learn the Russian language.

 Return to Zaragoza

 On 19 June 2016, Zapater returned to Zaragoza after agreeing to a two-year deal.
+New manager Natxo González deployed him further up the field, and he responded by scoring five goals in the 2017–18 season, once in the promotion playoffs against CD Numancia; he would only find the net again four years later.

+Zapater left the La Romareda in May 2023 after seven years in the Segunda División, aged 38.
+At the time of his departure, he was the third player with the most appearances for the club at 422.

+Atlético Ottawa

+On 28 June 2023, Canadian Premier League club Atlético Ottawa announced the signing of Zapater for the remainder of the campaign, with an option to extend in 2024.
+Zapater remained with Ottawa for the 2025 season, serving as co-captain, and towards the end of that season he announced that it would be his last in professional football.